Adam Hock: Independent Libya Foundation (ILF)

 In 2010 Hock founded the Independent Libya Foundation (ILF), with Zurich-based Libyan businessman Basit Igtet.
 The ILF initially focused on supporting the fledgling rebel movement, and upon its founding, the Libyan National Transitional Council.
 Hock lobbied for support from the international community to augment the process of recognition of the NTC as the sole legitimate governing body on Libya.
 On June 14, 2011, Hock (and Igtet) met with the president of Panama, Ricardo Martinelli at the Palacio de las Garzas to lobby for official recognition of the NTC.
 After the meeting, Martinelli officially recognized the NTC as “the legitimate representative of the Libyan people.”
 Panama became the 14th nation worldwide to recognize the NTC in this manner.

 On August 25, 2011, Hock and Igtet met with the President of Colombia, Juan Manuel Santos, at Casa de Nariño to lobby for official recognition of the NTC.
 That same day, Colombia became the 54th nation worldwide to recognize the NTC.

 On November 19, 2011, Hock partook in an ILF delegation in Benghazi, Libya to present strategies for rebel re-integration.

 U.S.-Libya Chamber of Commerce (USLCC)

-In December 2011, Hock was appointed to the board of the U.S.-Libya Chamber of Commerce, a bi-lateral business promotion organization fully supported by the United States Chamber of Commerce.
+In December 2011, Hock was appointed to the board of the U.S.-Libya Chamber of Commerce, a bi-lateral business promotion organization approved by the United States Chamber of Commerce.
 Hock was replaced by Sara Bronfman, following his indictment on charges of assault.

-New York Nightclub Incident
+New York nightclub fight

-In 2012 Hock was involved in a fight at a Manhattan nightclub with four younger men, including Pierre Casiraghi and Spyros Niarchos, and two others.
+In 2012 Hock was involved in a fight at a Manhattan nightclub with four younger men, including Pierre Casiraghi and Vladimir Restoin Roitfeld, and two others.
 Casiraghi was treated for facial injuries at a Manhattan hospital.
 Hock was arrested on four counts of assault.
 Hock contended Casiraghi and the others were the aggressors.
-Nonetheless Hock was prosecuted, and on February 4, 2013, Hock pleaded guilty to disorderly conduct.
+Hock was prosecuted, and on February 4, 2013, Hock pleaded guilty to disorderly conduct.